 This bit is set when T6 is running (T6RUN = 1) and its value becomes 0.
+This bit must be cleared with an instruction.

 When this bit and T6FLG are set to 1, an interrupt request to vector address 8034H is generated.